 The “dark night of the soul” is a phrase used to describe a process in our lives that forces us to face our shadow self, a dark period that forces us to grow.
 During this time, we sit with our pain and make friends with it, rather than run from or avoid it.
 As a seed germinates in darkness—stretching outside the comfort zone and pushing through the darkness and toward the light—so does our soul; the essence of our being.

-Real recovery involves a lot of reflection, reliving and realization.
+Many say real addiction recovery involves a lot of reflection, reliving, and realization.
 For some, it can seem a lot like rock bottom actually—just as scary and lonely.
 However, it is important to know the difference between the dark pit of rock bottom and the dark night of the soul that eventually makes way to light.

 Growing vs. Dying Pains

 When you hit rock bottom, the pain of the experience is usually too much to bear.
 It brings up a desire to do anything and everything needed in order to never go through it again.
 Either that or a drastic and potentially deadly attempt to further numb the pain.
 The latter leads to an even lower rock bottom, sometimes as low as six feet under.